Parmar2001/Data_Analyst_Portfolio/README.md

 ## Skills
-* Python3, Data Analysis, Data Visualization, Statistics, Power BI , Excel
+* Python3, Data Analysis, Data Visualization, Statistics, Power BI, Excel

 ## Installation
-Explain how to set up the project, including any dependencies or packages that need to be installed.
+Python 3.7 or above is recommended, or Anaconda can also be used

 ## Usage
-Provide instructions on how to use the project, including any commands or steps needed to run the program or view the visualizations.
+You can modify the project to suit your specific requirements

 ## Data Sources
 <a href="https://www.kaggle.com/"> Data Source </a>

 ## Data Processing
-Explain the data processing steps involved, including any data cleaning, transformation, or manipulation.
+the data processing steps involved, including any data cleaning, transformation, or manipulation.

 ## Python Program
-Provide an overview of the Python program, including its purpose, functionality, and how to run it.
+### Diwali Sales Analysis Report
+The Diwali sales analysis report provides an in-depth exploration of sales data during the Diwali season. . we also  perform EDA on the sales data related to the Diwali season.
+EDA involves data cleaning, visualization, and statistical analysis to derive meaningful insights from the dataset.
+#### Links
+- <a href="https://github.com/Parmar2001/Data_Analyst_Portfolio/blob/main/Data%20Analysis/Deepawali_Sales_Analysis.ipynb">Diwali Sales Analysis Report : </a>

 ## Excel
-- <a href="https://github.com/Parmar2001/Data_Analyst_Portfolio/tree/main/MS-Excel"> Store Dataset : </a> Dynamic Visualization of SuperStore using <b>MS-Excel</b> gives the insights about the yearly Sales, Profits regionwise or categorywise.
-This can be viewed by any user without prior information.
+- <a href="https://github.com/Parmar2001/Data_Analyst_Portfolio/tree/main/MS-Excel"> Store Dataset: </a> Dynamic Visualization of SuperStore using <b>MS-Excel</b> gives the insights about the yearly Sales, Profits regionwise or categorywise.
+Any user can view this without prior information.
 <div align="center">
   <a href="https://github.com/Parmar2001/Data_Analyst_Portfolio/blob/main/MS-Excel/Ramesh_store_Report.jpg" target="_blank">
     <img src="https://github.com/Parmar2001/Data_Analyst_Portfolio/blob/main/MS-Excel/Ramesh_store_Report.jpg" alt="Screenshot 2023-07-28 152259">